Edge Erasures and Chordal Graphs: Connections to the topological viewpoint

 Topologically, we can view the characterization of chordality given in \Cref{thm:chordal} in terms of perfect elimination orderings as providing the basis for realizing chordal graphs as the $1$-dimensional skeleta of simplicial flag complexes assembled through successive ``coning-off' of existing simplices; or (by reversing the perspective) of simplicial flag complexes which admit an exceedingly tame kind of strong-deformation retraction to a vertex through a sequence of ``vertex-collapses.''
 Put in the language of simple homotopy theory (see, e.g.~\cite{Kozlov-combinatorial_alg_top}, Definition 6.13 and the ensuing discussion), erasing a simplicial vertex $w$ of a chordal graph $G$ is realized in the polyhedron $|K|$ of the subtended complex $K$ as the straight-line homotopy from the identity mapping of $|K|$ to the (realization of the) simplicial map $K\to \mathrm{sd}(K)$.
 This homotopy fixes all vertices of $K-w$ and maps $w$ to the barycenter of its opposing face in $K$, which is the face subtended by the collection of the neighbors of $w$ in $G$, see Figure~\ref{fig:collapses}(left).

 Using the same language, the erasure process described in this paper can be understood as another restricted type of strong deformation retraction characterized, at the level of one-dimensional skeleta, by the removal of exposed edges.
-Indeedn, at the level of the complexes $K_i=K_{G_i}$, it quickly becomes evident that erasing an arbitrary edge of $G_i$ to obtain $G_{i+1}$ (as required by Kruskal's algorithm) does not guarantee a strong deformation retraction of $K_i$ onto $K_{i+1}$, unless the edge being removed is exposed---{\em i.e.,} it is properly contained in a unique maximal simplex of $K_i$.
+Indeed, at the level of the complexes, it quickly becomes evident that erasing an arbitrary edge of $G_i$ to obtain $G_{i+1}$ (as required by Kruskal's algorithm) does not guarantee a strong deformation retraction of $K_i=K_{G_i}$ onto $K_{i+1}$, unless the edge being removed is exposed.
+Here $K_i$ is the flag complex with $1$-skeleton $G_i$ and an exposed edge is one that is properly contained in a unique maximal simplex of $K_i$.
 Then it is possible to eliminate the edge by ``pressing in'' in the form of an {\em edge-collapse}, see Definition 6.13 in~\cite{Kozlov-combinatorial_alg_top} and Figure~\ref{fig:collapses}(center,right).
 Homotopy equivalences of this kind have been studied by combinatorial algebraic topologists since the introduction of the notions of collapsibility and simple homotopy types by Whitehead~\cite{Whitehead-collapses,Whitehead-simple_homotopy} (also see ~\cite{Kozlov-combinatorial_alg_top}, Chapter 6, for an overview and more modern treatment).
-Our results, then, provide an understanding of chordal graphs as $1$-skeleta of connected flag complexes arising as strong deformation retractions of a simplex, providing an interpretation of chordality from a standpoint of extendibility.
+Our results, then, provide an understanding of chordal graphs as $1$-skeleta of connected flag complexes arising as strong deformation retractions of a simplex, providing an interpretation of chordality from the standpoint of extendibility.

 We close by briefly noting that this approach could be generalized by considering simplicial complexes other than the simplex as starting points, or {\em ambient complexes}, for the erasure process.
 For example, an interesting replacement would be the standard triangulation of the $n$-cube induced by its isomorphism with the Hasse diagram of the inclusion order in a power set.
 The corresponding question, then, is to identify which families of complexes/graphs might be characterized as emerging from some ambient complex $S$ by excavating them out of $S$ via repeated application of a restricted family of collapses, subject to a suitable stopping condition.